anthony-wilks/eeg-cnn/README.md

 # eeg-cnn
-Preprocessing, training and evaluation pipeline for EEG classification.
-Model labels EEG data as abnormal or normal at the desired sampling rate.
+Preprocessing, data augmentation, training and evaluation pipeline for EEG classification.
+Model will predict abnormal or normal for 10 second EEG segments at the desired sampling rate.